 The purpose of this course is to explore the complementary relationship between psychological science and Christian faith.
 Topics include philosophical foundations and models of conceptualizing the relationship between the disciplines.
 Students will critically analyze psychological theories, treatments, and perspectives through a Christian worldview as well as critically analyze Biblical examples and concepts through a psychological view.
-Credit Hours: 3 Prerequisite: PSY 201 and three hours of CHR Studies Availability: On demand
+Credit Hours: 3 Prerequisite: PSY 201 and RSM 200 Availability: On demand